 The English Language Foundations (ELF) program provides English language upgrading for learners whose first language is not English.
-Students are placed into the program based on demonstrated proficiency in English, using the Canadian Language Benchmarks Assessment (CLBA).
+Students are placed into the program based on demonstrated proficiency in English, using the Canadian Language Benchmarks Assessment (CLBA) or International English Language Testing System (IELTS) examination.
 Most students use the ELF program as entry into SAIT career programs.

 The ELF curriculum encourages development in all language areas: speaking, listening, reading and writing.